With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreMeridian Behavioral Healthcare Inc Alachua County Campus is one of mental health facilities in Alachua County, Florida, located at 4300 Sw 13th Street, 32608 zip code.
-Meridian Behavioral Healthcare Inc Alachua County Campus provides outpatient treatment, hospital inpatient treatment and telemedicine/telehealth.
-Meridian Behavioral Healthcare Inc Alachua County Campus provides dialectical behavior therapy, individual psychotherapy and activity therapy to adults, seniors 65 or older and children / adolescents.
-Meridian Behavioral Healthcare Inc Alachua County Campus also supports people with HIV or AIDS, people with PTSD and military families.
-Additional services provided at Meridian Behavioral Healthcare Inc Alachua County Campus include supported employment, family psychoeducation and illness management and recovery.
+Meridian Behavioral Healthcare Inc Alachua County Campus provides partial hospitalization/day treatment, hospital inpatient treatment and residential treatment.
+Meridian Behavioral Healthcare Inc Alachua County Campus provides dialectical behavior therapy, cognitive behavioral therapy and behavior modification to children / adolescents, seniors 65 or older and adults.
+Meridian Behavioral Healthcare Inc Alachua County Campus also supports military families, people with trauma and children/adolescents with serious emotional disturbance.
+Additional services provided at Meridian Behavioral Healthcare Inc Alachua County Campus include housing services, chronic disease/illness management and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.